 And how these inform my curriculum.

-In fact, I must constantly engage in a
+In fact, I must constantly engage in a process of

 Examining and critiquing my own perspective